Carbs: Why do people think they’re bad?

 What happened with salad dressing?
 Low fat and fat-free salad dressings appeared on store shelves.
 What replaced the fat?
 Most often sugar or other non-nutritive sweeteners.

 Reduced fat peanut butter.
 Take out some fat?
-Add in sugar.
+Replace it with sugar.

 Some of the worst culprits were pastries and sweets.
 People were buying reduced fat, low fat, fat-free versions of foods like crazy.
 Remember SnackWell’s in the green package?
 Introduced in 1992 every type of cookie or sweet appeared to come out of nowhere branded fat free from SnackWell’s.
 However…